 Systemic juvenile idiopathic arthritis (sJIA)

-RoActemra is indicated for the treatment of active sJIA in patients 12 years of age and older, who have responded inadequately to previous therapy with non-steroidal anti-inflammatory drugs (NSAIDs) and systemic corticosteroids (see Section 4.2).
+RoActemra is indicated for the treatment of active sJIA in patients 12 years of age and older, who have responded inadequately to previous therapy with non-steroidal anti-inflammatory drugs (NSAIDs) and systemic corticosteroids.

 RoActemra can be given as monotherapy (in case of intolerance to MTX or where treatment with MTX is inappropriate) or in combination with MTX.